fiter92/text-attributes-for-woocommerce/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Allows to type an attribute value in the input text field instead of choosing a value from the drop-down list
+Allows you to type attribute values in the input field instead of choosing from the drop-down list.

 == Description ==

-Returns removed from WooCommerce 3.3 option to choose a product attribute type.
-With this plugin you can use standard select type, text type, number type and textarea type.
+This plugin returns the option to choose a product attribute type, which was removed from WooCommerce 3.3.
+With this plugin you can use select/text/number/textarea type.

 WooCommerce requires at least: 3.6